zooniverse/classroom/README.md

 - **General**
   - For Programs that feature _classrooms_ and _assignments,_ the general idea is the same:
     - Teachers create _classrooms_ and must _invite_ students to join.
     - Students "work" on _assignments_ by submitting classifications to a specific workflow (determined by the assignment).
-This classifying is done via the the associated Zooniverse project's Classify page (on zooniverse.org), except with some flags attached.
+This classifying is done via the associated Zooniverse project's Classify page (on zooniverse.org), except with some flags attached.
       - Example 1: a Darien assignment link might look like `https://www.zooniverse.org/projects/wildcam/wildcam-darien/classify?workflow=10937&classroom=1` , with the `workflow` specifying "please let me classify on workflow 10937, which the Education API knows is associated with assignments XYZ".
       - Example 2: a Hubble's Law assignment link might look like `https://www.zooniverse.org/projects/zooniverse/intro2astro-hubbles-law/classify?group=1599406`, with the `group` specifying that "hey, I'm classifying on the default workflow, but as part of a student group."
 - **Astro 101 with Galaxy Zoo**